brainy-minds/Jterator/README.md

 * **subfunctions** folder contains additional executable code (e.g. custom packages), which is required by modules.
 These folders are simply suggestions and will be created in case you call 'jt create' (see below).
 The corresponding files also don't have to be within your project directory.
 Feel free to put them wherever you like, you can specify the full path to these files in the pipeline descriptor file.
 Note that it's your responsibility, however, to ensure that the '*subfunctions*' directory is on your path!

-* **logs** folder contains all the output from STDOUT and STERR streams, obtained for each executable that has been executed.
 * **data** folder contains all the data output in form of HDF5 files.
+Jterator will automatically create this folder in your project directory.
+* **logs** folder contains all the output from STDOUT and STERR streams, obtained for each executable that has been executed in the pipeline.
+Jterator will automatically create this folder in your project directory, but it will remain empty unless you use the `-v` verbosity command.
-* **figures** folder contains PDF or HTML files of figures saved by modules.
+* **figures** folder contains figure files saved by modules.
+This folder is optional and you have to create it manually.
-These folders are created by *Jterator* in the project directory once you run the pipeline.
+These folders are created by Jterator in the project directory once you run the pipeline.

+### Pipeline descriptor file ###

-So far, *Jterator* allows only very simplistic type of work-flow -  *pipeline* (somewhat similar to a UNIX-world pipeline).
+Jterator allows only very simplistic types of work-flow -  *pipeline* (somewhat similar to a UNIX-world pipeline).
 Description of such work-flow must be put sibling to the folder structure described about, i.e. inside the project folder.
 Recognizable file name must be **'[ProjectName].pipe'**.
 Description is a YAML format.

-### Pipeline descriptor file ###

 Describe your pipeline in the .pipe (YAML) descriptor file: